 irrelevant in the world.

-Almost 2000 years later, the world looks a lot different.
+Over 2000 years later, the world looks a lot different.
 Most of the popular gods of the ancient world (e.g., Baal, Dagon, El, Molech, Asherah, Osiris, Isis, Chemosh, Hadad, Artemis, Zeus, and Caesar) are no longer worshipped.
 Others are mostly confined to particular regions.
 But there is one glaring exception.
 According to polls by Pew Research, the majority of people in the world (55%, including 81% outside of China & India) are, at least nominally, followers of the God of Israel.
-99.6% of those are Christian or Muslim, both of which regard Jesus as the messiah.
 The following map shows countries (in blue) where the majority of the adult population professes Judaism, Christianity, or Islam as their religion.

 As someone who makes over 600,000 weather predictions every day, I know well that correct predictions aren't necessarily evidence of divine revelation.
 But I also know that consistently accurate predictions always are based on analysis of past data, accurate assessment of current conditions and/or recent trends, a correct understanding of how the universe works, or some combination thereof.
 These explain how meteorologists can make (somewhat) accurate predictions of future weather, futurists and science fiction writers can predict future inventions, and political analysts can (sometimes) predict the next president.
 But they don't explain the messianic prophecies.